noahsjung/session-recording-review/project-docs/README.md

 1. Start with the [Project Overview](./01-project-overview.md) to understand the application's purpose and architecture.
 2. Review the [Development Workflow](./07-development-workflow.md) to set up your local environment.
 3. Read the [Code Organization Guide](./08-code-organization-guide.md) to understand how the codebase is structured.
+4. Study the [Component Refactoring Guide](./09-component-refactoring.md) and [AudioSection Refactoring](./audio-section-refactoring.md) to learn about our recent component improvements.
-4. Explore the other documents based on your specific role or the features you'll be working on.
+5. Explore the other documents based on your specific role or the features you'll be working on.

 ### For Non-Technical Users